 The Lowdown: Alice Liveing Talks Fitness and Sustainable Fashion

-For the third year running we’ve teamed up with pint-sized fitness powerhouse Alice Liveing to launch a collection of stylish gym wear.
-To celebrate the collection launch, we sat down with her to chat all things wellbeing and workout.
-Read on as she shares her tips for gym newbies, thoughts on sustainability and the soundtrack behind her best training sessions…
+For the third year running, we’ve teamed up with pint-sized fitness powerhouse Alice Liveing to launch a collection of stylish gym wear.
+To celebrate the collection's launch, we sat down with her to chat about workouts and wellbeing.
+Read on, as she shares her tips for gym newbies, along with her thoughts on sustainability and the soundtrack to her best workout sessions!

-We’ve certainly got a favourite set from the range (the zebra print, fyi) but what about Alice?’
-‘I love the grey seamless set, it’s so nice,’ she beams, ‘I feel like this time the collection has really evolved.
-We’ve listened to what people loved last time so there are lots of seamless options and we’ve got great high waisted leggings.
-They really hold you in but at the same time have plenty of stretch so if you’re doing lots of movement they have the ability to move with you.’
-She’s not wrong, four way stretch technology means the you’ll never have to fear rips and tears when wearing leggings from the collection.
+While we certainly have a favorite set in the range — the Zebra Print, FYI — but what about Alice?’
+"I love the gray seamless set.
+It’s so nice," she beams.
+"I feel like this time the collection has really evolved.
+We listened to what people loved last time, so there are lots of seamless options, and we’ve got great high-waisted leggings.
+They really hold you in but, at the same time, have plenty of stretch, so if you’re doing lots of movement, they have the ability to move with you."
+She’s not wrong.
+Four-way stretch technology means you’ll never have to fear rips and tears when wearing the collection's leggings.

-A new year often brings an abundance of fitness related resolutions, so if you’re someone with a gym goal in mind Alice has the perfect advice.
-‘Start slow, I think a lot of people go too hard on themselves and then towards the end of January they’re exhausted.
-Find yourself something you enjoy, that’s the most important thing and then start doing it once or twice every week.
-I’d always suggest a one off personal training session if you’re new to the gym, it removes that sense of intimidation and looking at equipment thinking ‘how the hell do I use this!’
+The New Year often brings an abundance of fitness-related resolutions, so if you’re someone with a gym goal in mind, Alice has the perfect advice, "Start slow.
+I think a lot of people go too hard on themselves and then towards the end of January they’re exhausted.
+Find something you enjoy; that’s the most important thing.
+Then start doing it once or twice every week.
+I always suggest a one-off personal training session if you’re new to the gym.
+It removes that sense of intimidation and looking at equipment thinking, ‘How the hell do I use this?'"
 We’ve all been there!